eventide-project/docs/user-guide/projection.md

 ## Constructing Projections

-Projection can be constructed in one of two ways:
+Projections can be constructed in one of two ways:

 - Via the constructor
 - Via the initializer